lilimelgar/wp5_mediasuite/README.md

 LABO is the web environment where you can experiment with different functionalities and APIs developed in the context of Sound & Vision labs, developed by the R&D department of [The Netherlands Institute for Sound and Vision](http://www.beeldengeluid.nl/).

-Underlying LABO's user interface, is the CLARIAH component library, which is also part of this code base.
+Underlying LABO's user interface, is the component library, which is also part of this code base.

+[This README should be updated.
+It is quite outdated]

 **Current version**: 0.0.9

 ## Component library

-In CLARIAH the choice was made to steer clear from implementing monolithic tools and instead to focus on the implementation of reusable functionalities, which can be:
+In CLARIAH WP5 the choice was made to steer clear from implementing monolithic tools and instead to focus on the implementation of reusable functionalities, which can be:

-* Services exposed by an API, such as the speech2text API, the search & collection API, etc
+* Services exposed by an API, such as the currently available search, collection and annotation APIs
 * UI components, such as a facet search component an LOD browser (DIVE) or visualisations such as different charts or graphs.
 * Other t.b.d.

-Next to functionalities CLARIAH has coined the term 'recipe' when talking of a certain combination of aforementioned functionalities.
+Next to functionalities CLARIAH WP5 uses the term 'recipe' when talking of a certain combination of aforementioned functionalities.
-Aiming for a high flexibility in assembling recipes CLARIAH aims to:
+Aiming for a high flexibility in assembling recipes the media suite aims to:

 * Recreate the existing tools by creating a recipe for each tool
 * Create new recipes/tools for use-cases/users that were previously not serviced